dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/lint-format.md

 <details>
 <summary>Why is there inconsistent SQLFluff behavior when running outside the dbt Cloud IDE (such as a GitHub Action)?</summary>

-- Double-check your SQLFluff version matches the one in dbt Cloud IDE (found in the "Code Quality" tab after a lint operation).
+&mdash; Double-check your SQLFluff version matches the one in dbt Cloud IDE (found in the <b>Code Quality</b> tab after a lint operation). <br /><br />
-- If your lint operation passes despite clear rule violations, confirm you're not linting models with ephemeral models.
+&mdash; If your lint operation passes despite clear rule violations, confirm you're not linting models with ephemeral models.
 Linting doesn't support ephemeral models in dbt v1.5 and lower.
 </details>

 ## Related docs